SynergygraphicIB/wordpress-on-fargate-using-efs/README.md

-# nginx-fargate-with-modules
+# Running WordPress on Amazon ECS on AWS Fargate with Amazon EFS
-deploy an nginx app in fargate with terraform module structure
+deploy WordPress on Amazon ECS on AWS Fargate with Amazon EFS using a terraform module structure